ComScore

 “The best part about dating in my 30s is getting back home before 10 p.m. and going straight to couch-sweats-TV mode,” says Whitney, 38.
 While this might not sound like it’s about dating, per se, it goes back to not wanting to waste time on just anyone—because you’re comfortable being alone, so if something’s going to disrupt your precious free time, it had better be worth it.
 “I now know to arrive to a date with an exit plan—like ‘I can only meet for one drink since I have dinner plans later,’” says Anny, 36.
 “I’m also comfortable enough to be like, ‘Oh great, nice to meet you!
 Have a wonderful night’ without letting the date drag on for another hour.”

-7. You’re Not Going To Find A Partner Just For The Sake Of It
+7. You’re Not Going to Find a Partner Just for the Sake of It

-All due respect to our friends who coupled up young, but the older we get, the more finding a suitable long-term partner before you’re old enough to rent a car seems like a fluke, not a given.
+All due respect to my friends who coupled up young, but the older I get, the more finding a suitable long-term partner before you’re old enough to rent a car seems like a fluke, not a given.
 Sure, some people pair up, navigate early adulthood together and happen to grow and change in complementary ways.
 But a lot of us spend those years figuring things out solo—or realizing that our relationship since college is no longer the right fit—and emerge on the other side with a better picture of who we are and who we want to spend our time with.
 And we’ll be damned if we’re going to take all that hard-earned soul-searching and just latch onto the next eligible bachelor/ette who walks by.

 8. You Have More Life Experience (and More Stories)